james-lee1989/react-pet-hotel/README.md

 ### Home Page

     - Redirect to the Login Page if the user is not logged in; otherwise, display the Pet List.
-    - The user should also be able to logout from the Home Page.

 #### Pet List